mdombrov-33/qdrant-ai-search/README.md

 ### Development Workflow with Makefile

-I use a version-controlled build system with Kubernetes and Docker Compose.
+We use a version-controlled build system with Kubernetes and Docker Compose.
 The project includes a comprehensive Makefile for streamlined development across all environments:

 ```bash
 # 🔍 Code Quality & Formatting